-Split glans & advancement flap is a good choices for the repair of such ischemic injuries of the penis, which provides a healthy vascular cover to repair and blood supply to the glans as well.
-Mothers and general pediatricians should be educated about this preventable injury, which is usually caused byalack of awareness.
+Split glans & advancement flap is a good choice for repair of such ischemic injuries of penis which provides a healthy vascular cover to repair and blood supply to glans as well.
+Mother and general pediatrician should be educated about this preventable injury, which is usually missed by lack of awareness.